babsey/nest-desktop-legacy/docs/user/faq.rst

 How can I reset a parameter value?
   In the context menu of a parameter (by clicking right button on a parameter) you find the method to reset parameter.
   It also shows the default value of the parameter.

-Where can I find network controller?
-  You find network controller by clicking on top icon ('project diagram') left to controller.
-  Node and link controller are part of the network controller.

 How can I set inhibitory connectome?
   You can set weights to negative value in the link controller.